Aqasch/Aqasch.github.io/docs/posts/16_01_2022-atma-darshan.md

 ### <b>"Now I Am Become Death, the Destroyer of Worlds":</b>

-The title of this section was <b>quoted by the great physicist J. Robert Oppenheimer</b> when he was expreincing the detonation of the first atomic weapon in the year 1945.
-Some of us might be able to recreate the scenario using our imaginations, where a growing mountain sized mushroom cloud of fire suddenly appears in front of your eyes followed by a burst of wind as an aftermath of the explosion.
-It is probably like seeing a thousands sun sets together in front of you and you as an observer just stare in astonishment.
-But here we will not explore the psycological aspect of Oppenheimer but we stress on understanding the source of this beautifully horryfing quote and its original meaning.
+The title of this section was <b>quoted by the great physicist J. Robert Oppenheimer</b> when he was experiencing the detonation of the first atomic weapon in the year 1945.
+Some of us might be able to recreate the scenario using our imaginations, where a growing mountain-sized mushroom cloud of fire suddenly appears in front of your eyes followed by a burst of wind as an aftermath of the explosion.
+It is probably like seeing thousands of sunsets together in front of you and you as an observer just stare in astonishment.
+But here we will not explore the psychological aspect of Oppenheimer but we stress understanding the source of this beautifully horrifying quote and its original meaning.

 <p>
 </p>

 There are a total of 18 chapters and a whopping 200,000 verses in the epic <a href="https://en.wikipedia.org/wiki/Mahabharata"><b>The Mahabharata</b></a>. <a href="https://en.wikipedia.org/wiki/Bhagavad_Gita"><b>Bhagavad Gita</b></a> is a Hindu sculpture that contains 700 verses from The Mahabharata.
 The Bhagvad Gita captures the conversation between the <a href="https://en.wikipedia.org/wiki/Krishna"><b>Lord Krishna</b></a> and Pandavas prince <a href="https://en.wikipedia.org/wiki/Arjuna"><b>Arjuna</b></a> in the battle field of <a href="https://en.wikipedia.org/wiki/Kurukshetra"><b>Kurukshetra</b></a>, facing an opposing army that contains his close relatives.
 Arjuna is completely torn.
-In the midst of this Lord Krishna teaches him about a higher philosophy that will enable him to carry out his duties as a warrior irrespective of his personal concerns.
+Amid this Lord Krishna teaches him about a higher philosophy that will enable him to carry out his duties as a warrior irrespective of his concerns.

 <p>
 </p>

-During the 10th verse Arjuna askes Lord Krishna to show his true form.
-In the 11th chapter Lord Krishna reveals his true form which is famously known as <b>Viśhwarūp Darśhan</b> but before that he gave Arjuna a glimpse of his true form in the 10th chapter and is captured by <a href="https://en.wikipedia.org/wiki/Sanjaya"><b>Snajaya</b></a> through the 34th verse:
+During the 10th verse, Arjuna asks Lord Krishna to show his true form.
+In the 11th chapter Lord Krishna reveals his true form which is famously known as <b>Viśhwarūp Darśhan</b> but before that, he gave Arjuna a glimpse of his true form in the 10th chapter and is captured by <a href="https://en.wikipedia.org/wiki/Sanjaya"><b>Snajaya</b></a> through the 34th verse:

 <p>
 </p>